Benign Overfitting of Constant-Stepsize SGD for Linear Regression: Abstract

 \section{Abstract}

 There is an increasing realization that algorithmic inductive biases are central in preventing overfitting; empirically, we often see a \textit{benign overfitting} phenomenon in overparameterized settings for natural learning algorithms, such as stochastic gradient descent (SGD), where little to no \emph{explicit} regularization has been employed.
-This work considers this issue in arguably the most basic setting: \textit{constant-stepsize SGD} (with iterate averaging) for linear regression in the overparameterized regime.
+This work considers this issue in arguably the most basic setting: \textit{constant-stepsize SGD} (with iterate averaging or tail averaging) for linear regression in the overparameterized regime.
 Our main result provides a sharp excess risk bound, stated in terms of the full eigenspectrum of the data covariance matrix, that reveals a bias-variance decomposition characterizing when generalization is possible: (i) the variance bound is characterized in terms of an \textit{effective dimension} (specific for SGD) and (ii) the bias bound provides a sharp geometric characterization in terms of the location of the initial iterate (and how it aligns with the data covariance matrix).
-We reflect on a number of notable differences between the algorithmic regularization afforded by (unregularized) SGD in comparison to ordinary least squares (minimum-norm interpolation) and ridge regression.
+More specifically, for SGD with iterate averaging, we demonstrate the sharpness of the established excess risk bound by proving a matching lower bound (up to constant factors).
+For SGD with tail averaging, we show its advantage over SGD with iterate averaging by proving a better excess risk bound together with a nearly matching lower bound.
+Moreover, we reflect on a number of notable differences between the algorithmic regularization afforded by (unregularized) SGD in comparison to ordinary least squares (minimum-norm interpolation) and ridge regression.
+Experimental results on synthetic data corroborate our theoretical findings \footnote{A short version is accepted at the \emph{34th Annual Conference on Learning Theory} (COLT 2021).}.